School Science Lessons

 Feed the worms once a week and only when they have almost finished their last meal or it will start to rot.

-Do not feed worms on dairy (butter and cheese), meat, fish, fat, bones, citrus peel, onion, garlic, bread, shallots, potatoes, oils, salted food, pickled food, fresh grass clippings, sawdust.
+Do not feed the worms butter, cheese, meat, fish, fat, bones, citrus peel, onion, garlic, bread, potatoes, oils, salted food, pickled food, fresh grass clippings, sawdust.

 Meat and dairy products attract vermin, flies and maggots.